MicrosoftDocs/windows-dev-docs/windows-apps-src/design/basics/navigation-history-and-backwards-navigation.md

 This example code demonstrates how to implement backwards navigation behavior with a back button.
 The code responds to the Button [Click](/uwp/api/windows.ui.xaml.controls.primitives.buttonbase.Click) event to navigate.
 The back button is enabled or disabled in the [OnNavigatedTo](/uwp/api/windows.ui.xaml.controls.page.onnavigatedto) method, which is called when navigating to a new page.

 The code is shown for `MainPage`, but you add this code to each page that supports back navigation.
-To avoid duplication, you can put the navigation related code in the `App` class in the `App.xaml` code-behind page.
+To avoid duplication, you can put the navigation related code in the `App` class in the `App.xaml.*` code-behind page.

 ```xaml
 <!-- MainPage.xaml -->